foamliu/EAST/README.md

 ## Introduction

-This is a PyTorch re-implementation of EAST: An Efficient and Accurate Scene Text Detector.
+This is a PyTorch re-implementation of EAST: An Efficient and Accurate Scene Text Detector ([paper](https://arxiv.org/abs/1704.03155)).
 The features are summarized blow:

 - Only RBOX part is implemented.
 - A fast Locality-Aware NMS in C++ provided by the paper's author.